parveen-daffodil/au-software-development/au-software-development-agreement.md

 https://github.com/CodePact/au-components/blob/widgets/document_inconsistency.md

 ## Payment Calculation

 https://github.com/CodePact/au-components/blob/widgets/payment_calculation.md

 ## Payment Methods

+There are a lot of ways that a contractor can get paid for software development work, and some are better suited to the nature of the work than others.
+Larger projects tend to benefit from the "milestone" payments approach, which stages payments to manage risk for both parties.
+For smaller jobs, it's usually fine to take a "pay some up front and the rest at the end approach".

 https://github.com/CodePact/au-components/blob/widgets/payment_method.md

 ## Out of scope work

 In software development, it's not at all uncommon for a customer to have new ideas about what they want in the software product after development work has already started.
-There needs to be way to determine how the Contractor gets paid for this additional work.
+There needs to be way to determine how the Contractor gets paid this work if it's additional.

 https://github.com/CodePact/au-components/blob/widgets/out_scope_work.md